 - The hotel increased the number of employees with Responsible Business training to 100%.

-- The hotel invited primary school children to draw their dreams of a hotel, which were exhibited on the first floor.
+- The hotel invited primary school children to draw their dreams of a hotel, which were exhibited on the 1st floor.

-- The hotel supports the In Hope of Recovery Foundation by providing complimentary rooms to children and families fulfilling a wish, as well as by donating volunteer hours and furniture, fundraising and performing a clothes exchange for the foundation’s new home aimed at preparing blind youth for independent living.
+- The hotel supports the In Hope of Recovery Foundation by providing complimentary rooms to children and families, donating volunteer hours and furniture, fundraising and performing a clothes exchange for the foundation’s new home, which prepares blind youth for independent living.

 - The hotel team supports the annual “I Love Budapest” campaign by collecting garbage, removing graffiti and cleaning public parks and playgrounds.